learn-co-curriculum/mutability-quiz/README.md

 (X)`[1, 2, 3, 4]` ( )`[1, 2, 3]`

-?: If we preform the following:
+?: If we perform the following:

 ```ruby
 string = "hi there"